By Product, By Method, By Application, By End User, and By Region – Market Forecast, 2025–2034

 Application Analysis

 Based on application, the segmentation includes criminal investigation, human identification, paternity and kinship testing, missing person identification, disaster victim identification, and other application.
-The criminal investigation segment dominated the market in 2024, driven by rising crime rates and the need for accurate evidence analysis.
-Forensic genomics enhances case resolution by linking suspects, victims and crime scenes with higher precision.
-Moreover, national law enforcement agencies are increasingly adopting advanced DNA profiling tools to strengthen judicial outcomes.
-In addition, integration of genomic data into criminal databases further supports the dominance of this application segment.
+The criminal investigation segment led the market in 2024 due to increased crime rates and the need for accurate evidence analysis.
+Inclusion of genomic data in national databases also enhances this segment.

 End User Analysis